ClintWinter/clintwinter.me/src/pages/blog/conditionable.md

 }
 ```

 There's nothing wrong with the above solution, to be sure.
-However, I've seen some mighty complex queries in my time—when there are many conditionals happening, it becomes _very_ confusing to follow along to a conclusive end result.
+However, I've seen some mighty complex queries in my time — when there are many conditionals happening, it becomes _very_ confusing to follow along to a conclusive end result.

 This is where the `Conditionable` trait shines!
 It provides the benefit of keeping all the context of the query in a single chain of events.
 You see the single block of code and know that it all is related.
-This is more readable compared to seeing disjointed if-statements littered everywhere, where you aren't sure if there are other side-effects happening within them without trying to read and follow every line.
+This is more readable compared to seeing disjointed if-statements littered everywhere, where you aren't sure if there are other side effects happening within them without trying to read and follow every line.

+There are multiple "variants" of the `when` method.
+The method works differently based on the number of arguments, sort of like a poor man's method overloading.

+The two to three argument variant is the most commonly seen variant.
+The first argument is the _predicate_ — the condition being evaluated for true/false).
+The second argument is the _consequent_ — the callback that's executed when the condition is truthy.
+The third and optional argument is the _alternative_ — the callback that's executed when the condition is falsy.

-Here is the previous example re-written using the methods afforded by `Conditionable`:
+Here is the previous example re-written using the 2-argument variant of `when` afforded by `Conditionable`:

 ```php
 <?php